Sanofi Mentorship Program Offers Guidance for Students

 During the meetings, students explore career opportunities and develop strategies for their professional, academic, and social success.
 Students also attend special seminars that are designed to build a bridge between college and work.
 All of the experiences enable participants to explore different career paths and to promote teamwork and leadership skills necessary to succeed in a competitive, global economy.

-The mentoring program will culminate with a job shadow day at Sanofi in April, along with a closing ceremony in May honoring both the mentors and the mentees.
+The mentoring program will culminate with a job shadow day at Sanofi, along with a closing ceremony honoring both the mentors and the mentees.
 Students who successfully meet all of the program’s requirement also receive a $1,500 scholarship.

 The feedback from the mentees, mentors and the Sanofi US leadership team has been overwhelmingly positive.
 Notes Seguritan, “I have been awed by the incredible body of work and personal drive I've seen among the students I've had the chance to meet at RVCC.”